-Marcus focuses on middle class households who might be trying to get ahead with higher-yield savings and who might want a low-rate personal loan to help them consolidate and pay off credit card debt.
+It’s an option for anyone looking for higher-yield savings and those who might want a low-rate personal loan to help consolidate, make a major purchase, or pay off credit card debt.

 - High-yield savings account: You can get a high-yield account with a $1 minimum deposit and no monthly fees.
 Marcus regularly has one of the highest yields in the country.

-- CDs: Marcus Bank also offers CD products.
-There’s a high-yield CD that starts with a $500 deposit, as well as a no-penalty product.
+- CDs: Marcus also offers CD products.
+There are high-yield CDs that start with a $500 deposit, as well as a no-penalty product.

 - FDIC-insured: Marcus carries FDIC insurance, so you know your account is protected.